ajeetraina/box-mcp-agent/README.md

 ### Prerequisites
 - Docker Desktop with Model Runner enabled
-- Box MCP server configured (included with Docker MCP Toolkit)
+- Box MCP server configured with Client ID and tokens (included with Docker MCP Toolkit)
 - At least 8GB RAM (for Mistral 7B model)

 ### 1. Start the System